 Ask for program information to narrow down your options to a few that would work for you.

-There are lots of different treatment options, but how do you find the best alcohol or drug rehab center for you?
+There are lots of different treatment options, but how do you find the best addiction treatment setting for you?
 Here are some key things to consider.

-Rehab programs differ by where care is given, how long treatment lasts, and how intensive and structured the program is.
+Rehab centers and other treatment programs differ by where care is given, how long treatment lasts, and how intensive and structured the program is.
 The health care provider who assesses your condition can help you choose the treatment setting that will meet your specific needs.

-After identifying the best treatment setting for you, you will want to narrow down which program best meets your needs.
+After identifying the best treatment setting or rehab center for you, you will want to narrow down which program best meets your needs.
 Ask the staff of each program you are considering to provide the following information.

 To help you compare rehab programs, get a sense of whether and how the program tracks its patients’ progress and recovery.
 Ask:

-Just as in the treatment of other medical conditions, relapse is common and can be part of the recovery process.
-It’s important to understand how the program responds if a participant begins using drugs or alcohol again.
+It’s important to understand how the treatment program responds if a participant begins using drugs or alcohol again.
 Ask:

 Understand your rights and responsibilities and what will be expected of you and your family during treatment.
 Ask:

 It’s important to know that some programs offer features that are not proven to effectively treat addiction.
-Review the quality care checklist below from the National Center on Addiction and Substance Abuse with your qualified addiction professional to determine if the rehab program you are considering meets the following basic standards:
+Review the quality care checklist below with your qualified addiction professional to determine if the program you are considering meets the following basic standards:

 These credentials show that the program meets standards set by a state, if it has licensing standards, or a professional organization.
 However, licensing and accreditation don’t necessarily mean the program offers effective treatments.
 So it’s important to also look for other indicators of quality.